 The only viable answer is for the EU and its member states to leave, together with the UK, and use its leverage to develop solutions to remove the legal effects for the sunset clause, among themselves and with other parties.

 Every delay to climate action costs.
 This is the only way to bring an immediate end to fossil fuel protection among all states that withdraw, and finally end the ECT’s chilling effect on the EU’s climate progress.

-Given the momentum now building in the EU, the Commission now has the opportunity to encourage other ECT members, such as the UK, to neutralise the sunset clause and agree to end fossil fuel investment protection in their states for good.
+Given the momentum now building in the EU, the Commission now has the opportunity to continue to push for a coordinated withdrawal and encourage other ECT members, such as the UK, to neutralise the sunset clause and agree to end fossil fuel investment protection in their states for good.